Galactic Battles & CG Meetup

 We are using a PHP forum for discussions, Google Drive for storage, Email for updates and Confluence (Atlassian) to create and share in-house training and reference documents.

 We also meet once a month to go over the status of the project, discuss ideas and assign the tasks for the month.
-We do this at The Network Hub in New Westminster and Downtown.
+We do this at The Network Hub in Downtown Vancouver.